 Adult correctional statistics in Canada, 2013/2014.
 By Correctional Services Program [Highlights] Skip to text Text begins.

 It provides a brief overview of the Juvenile Delinquents Act (JDA); the Young Offenders Act (YOA); and the Youth Criminal Justice Act (YCJA).
 In this discussion, we consider various questions related to the development of youth justice in this country.
+In support of this analysis, we examine how various Canadian provinces (Québec, Ontario, Alberta and British Columbia) have implemented the YCJA.
 The Canadian justice system is so broken it's criminal.
 After reading about that justice of the peace down there in Louisiana last week who refused to marry an interracial couple on moral grounds, I was feeling pretty smug and happy about not being American, as we Canadians so often do.

 Our judicial system is founded on the presumption of innocence in criminal matters, meaning everyone is innocent until proven guilty.
 Canada’s legal system is based on a heritage that includes the rule of law, freedom under the law, democratic principles and due process.
 Due process is the principle that the government must respect all of legal rights a person is entitled to under the law.
+Scales of Justice, Vancouver Law Courts.
 Women and the Criminal Justice System.
 By Tina Hotton Mahony Data on annual admissions to shelters are under revision due to incorrect reporting by a survey respondent.

 Revised data will be released when available.
 PDF version.
 U.S. Criminal Justice System Compared to Canad - College Essays - Sissie3.
 U.S. Criminal Justice System Compared to Canad U.S. Problem loading page.